Mutalenic/blog_app/README.md

-## Blog app - Add Forms
+## Blog App: validations, model specs, and n+1 problems

-In this project I have added forms to my Blog app.
+In this project, I have added validations to my models, created specs for them, and found and fixed N+1 queries problems.
 ## Built with
 - Ruby
 - Rubocop